-Last week I posted a list of skills that experts believe the workforce will need by 2020.
+I also posted a list of skills that experts believe the workforce will need by 2020.
 It includes things like creativity, negotiation and emotional intelligence (see Improving Your Work Relationship With Your Robot Assistant).
 In short, this list was full of complex skills.
 Technology has demonstrated an increasing ability to deal with complicated – like the game of Go.
 However, technology has not mastered the complex!
 Therefore, wise employees will equip themselves with skills that allow them to deliver complex solutions.
 Things like interpersonal skills, emotional intelligence and mega-management are complex abilities that will equip employees with the skills they need to succeed.

 You will be employable in the future.
 This is because you are a human and you were designed to do complex things.
 However, to ensure your future success, you must equip yourself with complex skills.
 Those who only focus on complicated will at some point, find themselves beaten by the latest version of AlphaGo!

 Jeff Suderman is a futurist, consultant and professor who works in the field of organizational development.
 He partners with clients to improve culture, leadership, teamwork, organizational alignment, strategy and organizational future-readiness.
 He resides in Palm Desert, California.
 Twitter: @jlsuderman Email: firstname.lastname@example.org